 7. Be open to changing plans

 If you’re anything like us, you’ll spend hours before a trip planning out all the details of where you’ll stay, what you’ll do, and how you’ll get to every place you want to see.
 This type of planning is invaluable and will certainly set you up for success, but you also have to be open to changing those plans, especially on the TMB.
 Weather, the way you’re feeling on a particular day, and even the time you start can all influence a changing itinerary when you’re out hiking the TMB.
 Get a late start and the hut is full?
 No worries if you’ve got your tent and the ability to find the nearest campground.
 Feeling especially good today?
 Why not put in a few extra hours of hiking to make your next day a little more leisurely?
 The point is that being open to different possibilities will make handling the unexpected much easier, and allow to you enjoy your adventure to the fullest.
+Check out this post for details about itineraries, detours, and shortcuts.

 8. Bring a good camera